 One reason that criticism gets messy is that two issues get tangled: The feedback itself and the frequent and/or unpleasant delivery of that feedback.
 Whenever possible, de-couple the two issues.
 Here is a method I’ve taught to many of my coaching clients over the years:

-- Decide to accept or reject.
+3. Decide to accept or reject.
 The receiver of feedback gets to choose whether or not any of it has merit.
 The benefit of cooling off first is that you have a better chance of seeing any wise nuggets in the other person’s rampant criticism.
 And if there aren’t any, you get to reject the gift of insults.
 If there is a good nugget in the feedback, decide what you can do with it and tell the other person.

-- Raise the second issue (frequency or unpleasant delivery) later.
+5. Raise the second issue (frequency or unpleasant delivery) later.
 At a time completely separate, and in private, raise the second issue, the frequency or manner in which they criticize.
 You might say something like, I’d like to talk about something that’s been weighing on me.
 I’ve been working hard not to push back when you offer me feedback, and now I’d like you to consider some feedback from me.
-Can we talk about this for a few minutes?
+When can we talk about this for a few minutes?

-I advised Bev to try the above strategy for a week or two before going to Step 6.
+I advised Bev to try the above strategy for a few weeks before going to Step 5.
 It does mean she’ll have to bite her tongue.
-But if this is the man she loves, two weeks is a pretty small period in a lifetime relationship.
+But if this is the man she loves, a few weeks is a pretty small period in a lifetime relationship.
 It takes a while to change a habit that’s well-established.

 In conflict, it’s tempting to make it the other person’s job to fix the problem.
 How much more empowering to remember that you can change the dance yourself.